lisejolicoeur/flux-usernetes/aws/experiment/README.md

 kubectl delete -f ./minicluster-efa.yaml
 ```

+Note that I did `kubectl get pods -o wide` to sanity check we had an assignment of one pod per node (we did)!
 Now we will need to run for each size mentioned in the experiment file:

 ```